-- 1. Posting of key health messages during summer for skin diseases and heat stroke on the official facebook page of HEMS. - 2.
-Warning signs and symptoms of Skin Diseases and Heat Stroke - 3.
-Tips to prevent Skin Diseases and Heat Stroke - 4.
-Dissemination of RPNRU hotline thru emails and posting on official facebook page of HEMS for referrals and health concerns. - 5.
-Continuously monitor the course of El Niño through DOST-PAG-ASA. - 6.
-Disseminate accurate information to the public, local authorities, and relevant stakeholders through our social media pages and through dissemination of pertinent - memorandum from DOH Central Office and other partner government agencies. - 7.
-Health Operations Center operational 24/7 for monitoring of events within Western Visayas; RPNRU to facilitate the transfer or referral of patients to appropriate health facilities - 8.
-Coordination with other NGAs such as the BFP, and other NGOs in prioritization of health facilities during episodes of water scarcity. - 9.
+- 1. Continuously monitor the course of El Niño through DOST-PAG-ASA. - 2.
+Disseminate accurate information to the public, local authorities, and relevant stakeholders through our social media pages and through dissemination of pertinent - memorandum from DOH Central Office and other partner government agencies. - 3.
+Health Operations Center operational 24/7 for monitoring of events within Western Visayas; RPNRU to facilitate the transfer or referral of patients to appropriate health facilities

+- 4. Coordination with other NGAs such as the BFP, and other NGOs in prioritization of health facilities during episodes of water scarcity. - 5.
 Participation in a multi-agency task force to coordinate efforts among government agencies, NGOs, local authorities, and community organizations.